 Cystic-acne sufferers know that a cyst is not the same beast as your garden-variety pimple.
 While whitehead pimples sit on the surface of the skin (which, though unsightly, means they’re easier to treat and conceal), cysts can linger under the surface of the skin like oil-filled balloons, growing bigger and more inflamed over time.
-The scarring can be severe, too, making skin appear pockmarked and fissured, which is why dermatologists approach it with a powerful combination of topical treatments and antibiotics, moving on to scorched-earth methods like Accutane or a hormonal drug like Spironolactone only if those fail.
+They’re often painful, and the scarring can be severe, making skin appear pockmarked and fissured.
+That’s why dermatologists approach cystic acne with a powerful combination of topical treatments and antibiotics, moving on to scorched-earth methods like Accutane or a hormonal drug like spironolactone only if those earlier treatments fail.

 Best overall cystic-acne treatment

 Four of the dermatologists we spoke to say that integrating a retinoid into your skin-care routine is essential to preventing cysts.
-Retinoids, which we’ve touched on before, are beneficial for exfoliating the skin and purging your pores of dirt and oil, which is why Dr. Joshua Zeichner, the director of cosmetic and clinical research in dermatology at Mount Sinai Hospital, says they’re helpful for cysts, too.
+Retinoids, which we’ve written about many times before, are beneficial for exfoliating the skin and purging your pores of dirt and oil, which is why Dr. Joshua Zeichner, the director of cosmetic and clinical research in dermatology at Mount Sinai Hospital, says they’re helpful for treating cysts.
 He recommends Differin, the only prescription-strength retinoid that’s available over the counter.
-“Differin should be the first OTC product someone with cystic acne should use,” adds Dr. Samer Jaber, the founder of Washington Square Dermatology.
-Differin gel contains Adapalene, a medication that decreases inflammation, prevents new acne from forming, improves blackheads, and helps improve discoloration, he explains.
+Dr. Samer Jaber, the founder of Washington Square Dermatology, adds, “Differin should be the first OTC product someone with cystic acne should use.”
+It’s a gel that contains adapalene, a medication that decreases inflammation, prevents new acne from forming, treats blackheads, and helps even out discoloration, he explains.
 Zeichner says you can use a pea-size amount and start applying it every other night as your skin gets adjusted to it.
-Dr. Debra Jaliman, an assistant professor of dermatology at Mount Sinai’s Icahn School of Medicine, also recommends Differin but stresses that since retinoids make your skin more sensitive to the sun, applying an SPF in the morning is a must if you are going to use it.
+Dr. Debra Jaliman, an assistant professor of dermatology at Mount Sinai’s Icahn School of Medicine, also recommends Differin but stresses that, since retinoids make your skin more sensitive to the sun, applying an SPF in the morning is a must if you are going to use it.

-Two dermatologist name-checked this cleanser from La Roche-Posay, including Dr. Corey L Hartman, founder of Skin Wellness Dermatology.
-Unlike some salicylic acid cleansers, which can be drying, this one delivers the actives via a hydrating vehicle that cleanses without drying out your skin.
-For best results, Hartman recommends leaving the cleanser on after you work it in.
+Two dermatologists name-checked this cleanser from La Roche-Posay, including Dr. Corey L. Hartman, the founder of Skin Wellness Dermatology.
+Unlike some salicylic-acid cleansers, which can be drying, this one delivers on the actives front while also being hydrating, so it cleanses without drying out your skin.
+For best results, Hartman recommends leaving the cleanser on for a bit after you work it in.
 “The longer a cleanser is allowed to have contact with the skin, the more effective it will be,” he says.
-He does warn, however, that too long can increase the chances of dryness and irritation, and suggests letting it sit for about 30 seconds.
+He does warn that too long can increase the chances of dryness and irritation, though, and suggests letting it sit for about 30 seconds.

-If your routine already includes lots of topical products with active ingredients like retinoids or benzoyl peroxide, a milder cleanser may be a better choice in order to prevent further skin irritation, according to Dr. Marisa Garshick, a clinical assistant professor of dermatology at NYP-Cornell.
-“For those who suffer from oily skin but can’t tolerate salicylic acid, this foaming wash helps to reduce excess oil without drying out the skin,” she says, due to it’s non-comedogenic, non-acnegenic, and oil-free formula that has ingredients like oil-reducing zinc oxide.
+If your routine already includes lots of topical products with active ingredients such as retinoids or benzoyl peroxide, a milder cleanser may be a better choice in order to prevent further skin irritation, according to Dr. Marisa Garshick, a clinical assistant professor of dermatology at NYP-Cornell.
+“For those who suffer from oily skin but can’t tolerate salicylic acid, this foaming wash helps to reduce excess oil without drying out the skin,” she says, because of it’s noncomedogenic, non-acnegenic, and oil-free formula that has ingredients including oil-reducing zinc oxide.

 Best serum for cystic acne

-Garshick told us that, regardless of skin type, having a potent antioxidant serum in your routine to protect the skin from free-radical damage is a good idea.
-“Many patients with cystic acne are also concerned about discoloration and brown spots that occur from the breakouts, and this vitamin C serum can also help to improve the skin tone,” she says, adding that this is a great option that won’t cause additional breakouts.
+Garshick told us that, regardless of skin type, it’s good to have a potent antioxidant serum in your routine to protect your skin from free-radical damage.
+“Many patients with cystic acne are also concerned about discoloration and brown spots that occur from the breakouts, and this vitamin C serum can also help to improve the skin tone,” she says, adding that this Phloretin CF serum from Skinceuticals is a great option that won’t cause additional breakouts.
 While Skinceuticals CE Ferulic is typically considered the holy grail of vitamin C serums, Phloretin CF is a much better choice for oily skin types.
-It contains L-ascorbic acid and ferulic acid, but does not contain pore-clogging vitamin E. Dr. Marina Peredo of Skinfluence NYC agrees about vitamin C, saying it “helps build collagen, brightens the skin, and reduces hyperpigmentation.”
-To get the most of its free-radical-fighting benefits, a vitamin C serum should be applied in the morning in conjunction with SPF.
+It contains L-ascorbic acid and ferulic acid but does not contain pore-clogging vitamin E. Dr. Marina Peredo, founder of Skinfluence NYC, agrees about vitamin C, saying it “helps build collagen, brightens the skin, and reduces hyperpigmentation.”
+To maximize its free-radical-fighting benefits, a vitamin C serum should be applied in the morning in conjunction with SPF.

-When it comes to hydrating the skin, Jaliman says patients should stay away from any creams that contain heavy oils.
+When it comes to hydrating the skin, Jaliman says people with acne-prone skin should stay away from any cream that contains heavy oils.
 Dr. Morgan Rabach, a dermatologist and co-founder of LM Medical NYC, agrees and notes that using an oil-free water-based moisturizer will keep skin hydrated while preventing breakouts.
 She recommends this one from Neutrogena, which contains hyaluronic acid to keep skin supple and moisturized.
-It is also dye- and fragrance-free.
+It also made our list of the best moisturizers for oily skin, and it’s dye and fragrance free.